Register for insurance duty

 - the records and documents that you must keep on file.

-Once you have received your notice of registration, you need to log in to QRO Online and activate your registration.
+Once you’ve received your notice of registration, you need to log in to QRO Online and activate your registration.

 Also consider…